Learn successful methods for teaching middle grades

 We all know that middle school students are in a challenging period of life.
 They need teachers who understand their special challenges, possess techniques and strategies that can really speak to those challenges and truly want to work with young adolescents.

 Because of this, grades 4-8 are a high-demand employment area.
-With this Bachelor of Science in Interdisciplinary Studies, you will be eligible to seek certification with the Texas Education Agency to teach mid-level grades 4-8 in Texas Public Schools.
+With this BSIS, you will be eligible to seek certification with the Texas Education Agency to teach mid-level grades 4-8 in Texas public schools.

 BS in Interdisciplinary Studies with concentrations focused on grades 4-8

 The core curriculum of this interdisciplinary major includes 42 hours in communication, mathematics, life and physical sciences, language/philosophy/culture, creative arts, American history, political science and social and behavioral sciences.

 You then have five options for concentration: a Generalist path (4-8 Core Subjects) or a Content Specialist path in either English language arts and reading, mathematics, science or social studies.

 You will also take pre-professional courses that provide the foundational knowledge, skills and dispositions in areas of technology and special education.
 You will wrap up your coursework with field experience and clinical teaching.

 This generalist path certifies you to teach all four academic areas in grades 4-8.
 This is a great choice for becoming a well-rounded teacher and will allow you to choose from a variety of teaching options.

 This content specialist degree qualifies you to teach middle grade English language arts and reading curricula.
 You’ll take the same variety of courses as the generalist teaching path, but you’ll dive into a more in-depth study of the English language.
 If you’re passionate about sharing a love of literature, this is the option for you.